genomicsITER/NanoCLUST/README.md

 ## Troubleshooting

 - Errors may occur in read_correction step due to a small value for min_cluster_size that could generate poor quality clusters from your dataset.
-We recommend to set this parameter around 0.1%-1% of umap_set_size as minimum value and avoid small values for min_cluster_size (eg. >100).
+We recommend to set this parameter around 0.1%-1% of umap_set_size as minimum value and avoid small values for min_cluster_size (eg. values <100).

 ## Credits